kbroman/Talk_DataCleaning/transcript_ctc2023.md

 7. The first fundamental principle is: don't clean data when you're tired or hungry.
-   Ghazal Gulati said this at the Data Mishaps Night, and it's right on.
+   Ghazal Gulati said this at Data Mishaps Night, and it's right on.
-   Data cleaning takes time and intense concentration, so grab a cup of coffee before you begin.
+   Data cleaning takes time and intense concentration, so grab a snack and a cup of coffee before you begin.

 8. Second, don't trust anyone, even yourself.
 Maybe a person you respect compiled the data; maybe it was you three months ago.
 Still, you